National Electoral Institute

 The National Electoral Institute (Instituto Nacional Electoral; INE), formerly the Federal Electoral Institute (Instituto Federal Electoral; IFE), is an autonomous, public agency responsible for organizing federal elections in Mexico: that is, those related to the election of the President of the United Mexican States, the members of the Congress of the Union as well as elections of authorities and representatives at local and state levels.
-The agency's president is Guadalupe Taddei Zavala, appointed in 2023 for a nine-year term.
+The agency's president is Guadalupe Taddei, appointed in 2023 for a nine-year term.

 History

 Background

 In 1917, with the promulgation of the Constitution of Mexico, the Junta Empadronadora, the local Computing Councils and the Electoral Colleges were placed in charge of organizing and supervising the election of the president, the Chamber of Deputies, and the Senate.
 This meant municipal presidents were granted a great deal of control over the election process, due to the location and amount of polling station within their municipalities.